Eating Disorders - management of

 If the patient is <30kg they may need rates reduced slightly (discuss with paediatrician or dietitian)

 Patients need to drink 750 ml water daily in addition to NG feed from the time of arrival in CED to meet fluid requirements.
 This should be prescribed on the fluid balance chart.
+While on NG feeds most patients choose to eat nothing.
+However some may wish to eat - this should be limited to one small item at each meal eg yoghurt or 1 piece of bread with spreads etc.

 Most young people are admitted because of medical instability and in this situation NG feeding is recommended initially.
 A patient may be managed without an NG tube if they meet all of the following conditions: